Hikers looking over the Pacific ocean from cliffs in California

 Making the Move to California

-Making the decision to move to California is the easy part.
+Making the decision to move to The Golden State is the easy part.
 Getting there is the trick.
-You can simplify your move by using PODS.
+You can simplify your move to California by using PODS.
 Rent a container and have it delivered to your driveway, ready for you to load at your own pace.
 Need help with the heavy lifting?
-PODS can even connect you with local packing and loading services.
+PODS can even connect you with local packing and loading assistance.
 When you’re ready, your container will be picked up and delivered right to your new California home, or you can keep it in a PODS Storage Center until you’re ready for it.
 We’ll have you saying “best coast” before you know it!

 Alex Keight is a writer who has lived — and moved — all over the country and the world.
 She is an expert at packing, whether it’s for a long-distance move or short weekend trip.
 When she’s not writing or on the move, Alex spends her time giving her cat booty pats, cooking up dishes in the kitchen, and buying way more books than she knows she’ll ever actually get to reading.